 You’ll develop the technical abilities and the communication skills to analyze and interpret data in real time.
 You’ll also benefit from our small class sizes where you’ll have the chance to interact with faculty members who have expertise both in the field and in the classroom.

-Curriculum requires 10 courses for a total of 30 credits, including five core courses, four electives, and a capstone project or thesis
+Curriculum requires 10 courses for a total of 30 credits, including five core courses, four electives, and a Capstone Project

 Designed as a one-to-two year program